 Track 1: Diabetes: Types and its Complications

-Type 2 diabetes: It is used to be called non-insulin adult-onset type of diabetes, and this accounts for at least 90% of cases.
-It is characterized by relative insulin resistance and insulin deficiency, either of which may be present at the time diabetes is recognized.
-People with this type of diabetes can initially manage their condition through exercise and diet.
+Type 1 diabetes is usually caused by auto-immune reaction whereas the body’s immune system attacks the cells that produces insulin.
+People with type 1 diabetes produce very less insulin.
+People with this form of diabetes needs injection of the insulin every day to control the glucose levels in their blood.
+In the other hand, Type 2 diabetes is called non-insulin adult-onset type of diabetes, and this accounts for minimum 90% of cases.
+It is characterized by relative insulin resistance and insulin deficiency, either of which can be present at the time diabetes is recognized.
+People with this sort of diabetes can initially manage their condition through exercise and diet.

 Track 2: Endocrine and Diabetes Disorders

-Endocrine disease results when a gland produces too little or too much of an endocrine hormone called hormone imbalance.
+Endocrine disease results when a gland produces insufficient or an excessive amount of an endocrine hormone called hormone imbalance.
 Diabetic Ketoacidosis is caused in type 1 diabetes where there is reliance on fatty acids for energy and complete lack of insulin.
 This uncontrolled lipid breakdown leads to formation of causes acidosis, ketones and ketonemia.
 This is a medical emergency.

 Track 4: Pediatric endocrinology

-Pediatric endocrinology deals with the disorders of endocrine glands, such as variations of sexual development in childhood, diabetes, physical growth and many more.
-The most common disease of the specialty is type 1 diabetes, which usually accounts for 50% of a typical clinical practice.
+Pediatric endocrinology deals with the disorders of endocrine glands, like variations of sexual development in childhood, diabetes, physical growth and many more.
+But the most common disease of the specialty is type 1 diabetes, which usually accounts for 50% of the typical clinical practice.

-Pediatric endocrinologists are usually the primary physicians involved in the medical care of children and infants with intersex disorders.
-This deals with hypoglycemia and the other forms of hyperglycemia in childhood, variations of puberty, as well other adrenal, pituitary and thyroid problems.
+Pediatric endocrinologists are the primary physicians involved in the medical care of children and infants with intersex disorders.
+This deals with hypoglycemia and therefore the other shorts of hyperglycemia in childhood, variations of puberty, as well other adrenal, pituitary and thyroid problems.